Jamiil92/Machine-Learning-by-Andrew-Ng/code/ml-ex1/READme.md

-Here are the different week programming exercises done in python
+programming exercise 1 done in python